 In the new release, the visual style has been updated and the design of the buttons has been changed.
 In the battery charge indicator, the gradation of status changes is implemented in 10% increments.
 Notifications placed on the system lock screen allow the use of action buttons.
 Updated phosh-mobile-settings configurator and phosh-osk-stub virtual keyboard debugging tool.

-At the same time, Ben Cotton, Red Hat's Fedora Program Manager, posted a proposal to begin producing full builds of Fedora Linux for mobile devices shipped with the Phosh shell.
-The builds will be generated by the Fedora Mobility team, which has so far limited itself to maintaining the 'phosh-desktop' package set for Fedora.
-Phosh builds are planned to ship starting with Fedora Linux 38 for the x86_64 and aarch64 architectures.
+At the same time, Ben Cotton, who holds the position of Fedora Program Manager at Red Hat, published a proposal to begin forming full-fledged Fedora builds.
+Linux for mobile devices shipped with the Phosh desktop environment.
+The builds will be maintained by the Fedora Mobility team, which has so far limited itself to maintaining the 'phosh-desktop' package set for Fedora.
+Phosh builds are planned to be shipped starting with the release of Fedora.
+Linux 38 for x86_64 and aarch64 architectures.

 Source: opennet.ru